isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

 ??? abstract "Do you offer student or educator discounts for WebSSH PRO?"
     Yes, students and educators can qualify for a discount on WebSSH PRO.
 Please refer to the [Pricing Documentation](/documentation/pricing/) for more details and the redeem link.

+??? abstract "How can I prevent WebSSH disconnecting when switching apps on iPad or iPhone?"
+    This is a limitation imposed by iOS and iPadOS operating systems.
+They have strict background execution limits for apps, about 30 seconds.
+After this time, the OS may suspend the app to save resources, which can lead to disconnections.

+    On iPad you could use Split View or Slide Over to keep WebSSH active while using another app.
+This way, WebSSH remains in the foreground and is less likely to be suspended.

+??? abstract "How can I quickly copy text from the WebSSH terminal on iOS or iPadOS?"
+    Just use the standard text selection gestures of iOS / iPadOS to make a selection in the terminal, then tap "Copy" from the context menu that appears.

+    If you want a better experience or to copy large amounts of text, you can use the top "..." menu, then choose "Copy" and select "Show Scrollback Buffer".
+This will open the full scrollback buffer in a separate view where you can easily select and copy large amounts of text.